BaDoingleZoinks/Archiver/README.md

 - Keep Video Files Locally After Upload
   - When enabled, saves downloaded videos to local directory

-- Prevent PC from sleeping whole archiving
+- Prevent PC from sleeping while archiving
   - Useful if you want to leave the PC on to archive content while you're away.

 - Enable Dark Mode
-  - To prevent you from flash banging yourself at night
+  - To prevent you from flash banging yourself at night!

 - Download oldest first (reverse playlist)
   - Will archive content starting from the oldest, instead of the newest